 EUROCHAMBRES strives to improve the general conditions in which businesses operate, to facilitate access to markets within and beyond the EU and to ensure the availability of human, financial and natural resources.

 EUROCHAMBRES is responsible for the coordination of the technical implementation of the Turkey-EU Business Dialogue (TEBD) project.
-The TEBD team within EUROCHAMBRES is made up of six persons who provide training, coaching and continuous support for the successful implementation of the project, and who also ensure the monitoring of activities as well as the promotion of the TEBD project and the dissemination of information.
+The TEBD team within EUROCHAMBRES is made up of five persons who provide training, coaching and continuous support for the successful implementation of the project, and who also ensure the monitoring of activities as well as the promotion of the TEBD project and the dissemination of information.
 The TEBD team also coordinates and monitors 19 grant projects (Chamber Partnerships), which are being supported by the EU in the framework of the TEBD project.

 UNION OF CHAMBERS AND COMMODITY EXCHANGES OF TURKEY (TOBB)

 The Union of Chambers and Commodity Exchanges of Turkey (TOBB), established in 1952, is the umbrella organisation of Chambers and Commodity Exchanges in Turkey.
 In its capacity as the highest level representative of the Turkish private sector, the aims of TOBB include: ensuring unity and solidarity between chambers and commodity exchanges, enhancing the development of the professions in accordance with the public interest, facilitating the professional work of its members, promoting honesty and confidence in members’ relations with each other and with the general public, and preserving professional discipline and ethics.
 TOBB represents a network of over 1,3 million enterprises, 365 local Chambers and 61 sectoral assemblies.
 Chambers are the main business support organizations in Turkey, which has a strong tradition of an independent and democratic chamber system.